 Here are some common Greek words, how they have historically been translated and my suggestions, based on the Greek.
 This is all supported by the major Greek lexicons.

 - Blessed — μακάριος makariŏs, mak-ar´-ee-osh — Meaning: pertaining to being happy with the implication of enjoying favorable circumstances.
-Translation: Happy.
+Translation: Happy or fortunate.

 - Christ — Χριστός Christos — Meaning: Anointed One; the Messiah, the Christ.
 Translation: The Messiah

 - Church — ἐκκλησία ekklésia — Meaning: an assembly, congregation, church; the Church, the whole body of believers.
 Properly, people called out from the world and to God.
 Translation: called out assembly of disciples.

 - Glory — δόξα doxa — Meaning: glory, honor, renown; an especially divine quality, the unspoken manifestation of God, splendor, stunning, beauty, brilliance, amazing.
 Translation: stunning brilliance and beauty.

 - Gospel — εὐαγγέλιον euaggelion — Meaning: the good news of the coming of the Messiah, sometimes the human transmitter (an apostle).
 Translation: Good News